Mohs scale: Use

-Despite its lack of precision, the Mohs scale is relevant for field geologists, who use the scale to roughly identify minerals using scratch kits.
+Despite its lack of precision, the Mohs scale is relevant for field geologists, who use it to roughly identify minerals using scratch kits.
 The Mohs scale hardness of minerals can be commonly found in reference sheets.

 Mohs hardness is useful in milling.
-It allows assessment of which kind of mill will best reduce a given product whose hardness is known.
-The scale is used at electronic manufacturers for testing the resilience of flat panel display components (such as cover glass for LCDs or encapsulation for OLEDs), as well as to evaluate the hardness of touch screens in consumer electronics.
+It allows the assessment of which type of mill and grinding medium will best reduce a given product whose hardness is known.

+Electronic manufacturers use the scale for testing the resilience of flat panel display components (such as cover glass for LCDs or encapsulation for OLEDs), as well as to evaluate the hardness of touch screens in consumer electronics.

 Comparison with Vickers scale

 Comparison between Mohs hardness and Vickers hardness: